A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Introduction

 \section{Introduction}

 This work is a continuation of \cite{Functionals-in-the-clouds}, our research into the foundations of the Cloud-Native paradigm.

 Microservices (as a software architecture) were first developed from the service-oriented architecture (SOA) and the concept of Web services (HTTP and WSDL) by Amazon in the early 2000s.
-Hence the name AWS as short of Amazon Web Services.
-Perhaps Amazon didn’t invent microservices alone at that time.
-However, AWS has become the most successful application of the microservices for Cloud computing.
+Hence the name AWS, which is short for Amazon Web Services.
+Perhaps Amazon didn’t invent microservices alone.
+However, AWS became the most successful application of the microservices for Cloud computing at that time.

 Microservice architecture comprises services that are fine-grained and protocols that are lightweight.
 The architecture inherited the HTTP protocol (in the form of REST) from Web services as the basic means of data transport between microservices.
 Cloud Native Application (CNApp) is a distributed application composed of microservices and deployed in the Cloud.